Hospitaller colonization of the Americas: History

-The council of the Grand Master decided that Poincy could continue to serve as governor, but they also made the former governor of New France, Charles de Montmagny, the "proconsul general," sending him to represent their interests on Saint Christopher.
+The council of the Grand Master decided that Poincy could continue to serve as governor, but they also made the former governor of New France, Charles de Montmagny, the "proconsul general", sending him to represent their interests on Saint Christopher.
 Montmagny hoped to help Poincy get the colonies' finances in order.
 However, Poincy again resisted any outside interference; once Montmagny had returned to France, Poincy sent away the man left in his place.
 The Order sent Montmagny for a second time in 1653, as "lieutenant governor".
 He took formal possession of the islands in the name of the Grand Master.
 However, Poincy still refused to share power, and Montmagny was quickly sidelined, biding his time on a farm on Saint Christopher and hoping to take over after Poincy's death.
 Montmagny ultimately died first, in 1657.

 Poincy continued to develop the colonies.
 He built strong and impressive fortifications on Saint Christopher along with churches, roads, a hospital, and his own grand residence, the Château de la Montagne.
 Outside the capital, Hospitaller rule was more precarious.
 The settlement on Saint Barthélemy suffered an attack by Carib people, and those who were not killed abandoned the island.
 Poincy sent a group of 30 men to replace them, which grew to 100 by 1664.
 In 1657 a rebellion overthrew the Hospitaller regime on St. Croix.
 Poincy sent a new governor to restore order, build fortifications and a monastery, and begin to clear much of the island's forests for plantation agriculture.

 To replace Montmagny, the Order sent two new lieutenant governors.
 The more prominent of the two was Charles de Sales, a relative of St. Francis de Sales who proved popular with the inhabitants of the island.
 Shortly before his death in 1660, Poincy signed a treaty of peace with the English and the Carib people of Saint Christopher, but the peace did not last.
 De Sales succeeded Poincy as governor.
-In 1666, after the Knights had formally given up their control of the islands, fighting broke out between the French and the English on the island.
-In a battle at Cayonne, de Sales was killed, but the French held on to their settlements.
+In 1666, after the Knights had formally ended their control of the islands, fighting began between the French and the English on the island.
+In a battle at Cayonne, de Sales was killed, but the French retained their settlements.

 By the early 1660s, frustration was growing that the colonies were not turning a profit.
 The Order still owed money to France for the initial purchase of the islands, and on Malta the knights debated whether they should sell them back.
 Jean-Baptiste Colbert, much more interested in colonization than Mazarin, was now in power in King Louis XIV's court, and he applied pressure to the Knights to sell.
 In 1665, the Knights sold their colony to the newly formed Compagnie des Indes occidentales.